In racing there is a saying – speed costs money.

 “It sure doesn’t make your motorcycle go quicker,” Johnson said.
 “That’s a full time job in itself.”

-Although he performs his own maintenance to minimize expenses, Johnson buys his motors from class juggernaut Vance and Hines because he believes they will always be the pinnacle of the sport.
-On the other hand, he worries having the ever-powerful engine builder compete alongside its customers could be destructive to the category.
+Although he performs his own maintenance to minimize expenses, Johnson chooses not to build his own motors.
+He buys his motors from class juggernaut Vance and Hines because he believes they will always be the pinnacle of the sport.

 For now Johnson’s ultimate goal is to one day win an NHRA championship.
 He knows it will take a lot of hard work, luck and most importantly funding.